BorisRado/slower_simple_examples/README.md

         # get the values that are returned by the `close_stream` method when using the `streaming` API
 ```

-Apart from these methods, the `ServerModel` can have an arbitrary number of methods, that can be invoked by the client (*Note*: any non-predefined method whose name does not start with an underscore can be called by the client).
+Apart from these methods, the `ServerModel` can have an arbitrary number of methods, that can be invoked by the client (*Note*: the client can call any non-predefined method whose name does not start with an underscore).
 For instance:

 ```python
 class ServerModelExample(NumPyServerModel):